 Juniper encroachment has altered many ecosystems of the Idaho rangelands and decreases the evolutionary health of a multitude of species.

-Encroachment of juniper species increase fuel loads and has created an increase in the size and severity of wildfire.
+Encroachment of juniper species increases fuel loads and has created an increase in the size and severity of wildfires.

 Urban sprawl has increased the size of the Wildland Urban Interface (WUI), placing more human life and property at risk of wildfire devastation.